PHP Arrow Functions: Understanding “fn” Syntax

 Arrow functions were introduced in PHP 7.4.
-They offer a clean way to write simple operations, such as calculations, filters, or maps.
+They offer you a way to write simple operations, such as calculations, filters, or maps.

 PHP arrow functions give you a shorter way to write simple or repeated functions.
 You can store them in a variable and call them through that variable.